 You guys, I wasn’t my best self yesterday.
 I was too impatient and quick to raise my voice.
 I walked around with a frown on my face and then wondered why my child was unhappy.
 I nearly lost it.

 Fortunately, I have had a little time to reflect on yesterday and give myself a break for being the less-than-perfect Mom and Wife that I always aim to be for my family.
 Yesterday was a mess, and that’s OK.
 Days will be messy and hard, but it won’t be forever.
-There will be afternoons where the TV may run hour after hour just so everyone makes it to bedtime without losing their shit.
+There will be afternoons where the TV may run hour after hour just so everyone makes it to bedtime without losing their poop.

 That was yesterday.